bionicdl-sustech/DeepClawBenchmark/docs/overview.rst

 Task pipeline
 -------------
-A benchmark task in DeepClaw is decomposed into repetitive subtask and each subtask is defined by a pipeline of functionality modules as shown below.
+A benchmark task in DeepClaw is decomposed into repetitive subtasks and each subtask is defined by a pipeline of functionality modules as shown below.

 .. figure:: _static/fig-FunctionPipeline.png
     :align: center